autoplot/documentation/javadoc/org/das2/qds/IndexListDataSetIterator.md

-# org.das2.qds.IndexListDataSetIteratorIterator that uses a rank 2 list of indeces.
-For example,
+# org.das2.qds.IndexListDataSetIterator

- to iterate over 10 points of a rank 2 dataset, this would be constructed with a dataset[10,2].
+Iterator that uses a rank 2 list of indeces.
+For example, to iterate over 10 points of a rank 2 dataset, this would be constructed with a dataset[10,2].

-IndexListDataSetIterator( QDataSet indeces )
+# IndexListDataSetIterator( QDataSet indeces )
 Create the iterator

 ***